kvinzheng/Q2-project/README.md

 For full documentation of the Travel Package API please visit:http://travel-package-project.herokuapp.com/api-docs/

-Travel Package Manager is an api that allows users to store their preferred choices of hotels, flights and restaurants.
+Travel Package Manager is an api that allows users to store their favorite choices of hotels, flights and restaurants.

-Travel Package Manager is an api that help travelers store their favorite choices of hotels, flights and restaurants.
+* Everyone can search for a flights/restaurants/hotels. logged in users can create an account and add their favorite travel package to the database
-All users can view their own favorite choice of vacation package; add a package to the database; search for specific hotel, restaurants and flight in the specific city; update the package or delete the package; Everyone can log in or create an account with Travel Package Manager.
-Registered users can save their favorite travel package, update their packages or delete them as well.
+* Only logged in users/authenticated can view their own favorite choices of vacation packages.

 Travel Package Manager is an API built with Swagger framework which provide an very detail documentation of the routes but also does validations when taking inputs.
 Vacation Package Manager uses Node.js Express framework and Knex.js to connect with a PostgreSQL database to store users, flights, hotel, and restaurants data. user authentication and authorization is transmitted and decoded using JWT.
-Travel Package Manager also use Mocha testing framework, Chai Library and Super Test NPM package for testing.
+Travel Package Manager also use Mocha testing framework, Chai Library and Super Test NPM package for testing purposes.

 # Getting Started
 1. Fork and clone repo.